cosmos/gaia/ibc-demo.md

 Create a `connection` with the following command:

 > NOTE: This command broadcasts a total of 7 transactions between the two chains from 2 different wallets.
-At the start of the command you will be prompted for passwords for the two different keys.
-The command may then take some time.
-Please wait for the command to return!
+At the start of the command you will be prompted for passwords for the two different keys (`12345678` for both).
+The command will then take some time, please wait for it to return!

 ```shell
 gaiacli \